-"And what I love is that it defies all the stereotypes.
-You know, it defies all the like children with parents in prison.
-They must look like they've come out of Oliver Twist, or they must be really horrible, and they must be really badly behaved...these are the kind of stereotypes we get, some kind of badge of honour that my dad's in prison and it's...the opposite of all those stereotypes.
+"And what I love is that it defies all the stereotypes...children with parents in prison...they must be really horrible, and they must be really badly behaved...these are the kind of stereotypes we get, some kind of badge of honour that my dad's in prison and it's...the opposite of all those stereotypes.
 These are intelligent, polite, nice young people that have just had this difficult experience."
 (P1, stakeholder)